CueSync/cuesync.github.io/site/content/1.0/installation.md

   - "/1.0/installation/"
   - "/installation/"
 toc: true
-description: We offer three convenient options to integrate CueSync into your project.
+description: We offer three convenient options to integrate CueSync into your multimedia content.
 Choose the one that aligns with your preferences.
 ---

 ## Installation

+<p class="fs-4 ms-0 mb-4">We offer three convenient options to integrate CueSync into your multimedia content.
+Choose the one that aligns with your preferences.</p>

 ### CDN

+Use CueSync instantly by including its CSS and JavaScript files directly from a Content Delivery Network (CDN).
+This option allows you to link to the files hosted on a remote server, ensuring quick and easy integration into your project.
+You can choose from popular CDN providers like `jsDelivr` or `unpkg` to access CueSync’s resources seamlessly.
+This method is convenient and ideal for those who want a straightforward integration process.

 <div class="d-inline-block">
 <ul id="cdn-tab" class="nav nav-pills bg-theme-primary bg-opacity-10 rounded-pill" role="tablist">
   <li class="nav-item" role="presentation">